obodnikov/rss-ai-curator/AI.md

 - Add docstrings only for public functions/classes.
 - Prefer pytest for new tests, but minimal tests are okay.
 - Use logging, not print, for errors.
-- Donâ€™t add new dependencies without a clear reason.
+- Don't add new dependencies without a clear reason.